LLNL/axom/src/axom/inlet/docs/sphinx/example1_expected_documentation.rst

 solver
 ------

-Description: This is the solver sub-table in the thermal_solver table
+Description: This is the solver sub-container in the thermal_solver container

-.. list-table:: Fields
+.. list-container:: Fields
    :widths: 25 25 25 25 25
    :header-rows: 1
    :stub-columns: 1